lightbulb

 • The submitted template must have been in use for a sufficiently long period and by a sufficient number of users to demonstrate its effectiveness and freedom from defects.

-All new templates must conform with the TDL syntax rules and pass the syntax check program located in the TDL programmer's start-up kit described below.
+All new templates must conform to the TDL syntax rules and pass the syntax check program located in the TDL programmer’s start-up kit described below.

 Submit a new template to the IEEE-RA for consideration.